ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 Berotralstat 150 mg once daily is a moderate inhibitor of CYP2D6 and CYP3A4, and a weak inhibitor of CYP2C9 and CYP2C19.

-Berotralstat at a 300 mg dose is an inhibitor of P-gp and is not an inhibitor of BCRP (rosuvastatin exposure was decreased by approximately 20%).
+At 2-times the maximum recommended dosage of 150 mg, berotralstat is an inhibitor of P-gp and is not an inhibitor of BCRP (rosuvastatin exposure was decreased by approximately 20%).

-Co-administration of berotralstat 150 mg once daily with 0.15 mg/0.03 mg desogestrel/ethinyl estradiol led to a 2.6-fold increase in the AUC0-last of etonogestrel, the active metabolite of desogestrel.
+In a drug interaction study conducted in healthy females of reproductive potential (N=22), concomitant administration of berotralstat 150 mg once daily with 0.15 mg/0.03 mg desogestrel/ethinyl estradiol led to a 2.6-fold increase in the AUC0-last of etonogestrel, the active metabolite of desogestrel.

 The effect of berotralstat on the pharmacokinetics of other drugs are presented in Figure 1 [see Drug Interactions (7.2)].